AaltoSciComp/scicomp-docs/triton/tut/applications.rst

    load fgci-common`` at other Finnish sites (but not CSC).
 This is introduced in the next lesson.

-For reference, here is the most common software:
+Here is a sample of our most commonly used software:

 .. include:: ../ref/software.rst

 If one of these ``module load`` commands does not work at your site, try ``module spider $NAME`` and see if you can find it.
-This is actually covered under the upcoming :doc:`modules <modules>` tutorial.
+More information on these commands will be actually covered under the upcoming :doc:`modules <modules>` tutorial.

+We try to install commonly used software for all of our users, so that everyone can benefit from them.
+If you cannot find what you're looking for, do let us know.

 Singularity containers
 ======================